deepesdl/deep-code/docs/configuration.md

   `license`) plus a required `thumbnail` asset.
 - **Item** — carries the `datacube` extension (`cube:dimensions` / `cube:variables`
   read from the Zarr) and the `zarr-data` / `zarr-consolidated-metadata` assets.
-Asset hrefs stay absolute (`s3://…`) since that is where the data lives; structural links are relative so the folder is portable.
+Asset hrefs are relative (`./{dataset_id}`) because PRR ingests the Zarr store next to the item; structural links are relative too, so the folder is portable.

 The output targets the
 [PRR collection specification](https://eoresults.esa.int/prr_collection_specifications.html).